dblqr/arch/README.md

 - **Saturation**
   - How close the system is to resource limits.

-These metrics be collected from many sources across the stack like EKS, ALBs, RDS, DynamoDB, SQS, etc. and should be aggregated in monitoring and alerting tools like Cloudwatch, Datadog or visulization tools like Grafana.
+These metrics be collected from many sources across the stack like EKS, ALBs, RDS, DynamoDB, SQS, etc. and should be aggregated in monitoring and alerting tools like Cloudwatch, Datadog or visualization tools like Grafana.

 #### Application Logs

-We would be collecting and aggregating application logs from from many different sources like application logs/container logs from EKS, load balancer logs from the ALBS or K8s Ingresses, or CloudFront logs centralized via CloudWatch Logs or a log pipeline to Datadog or similar.
+We would be collecting and aggregating application logs from many different sources like application logs/container logs from EKS, load balancer logs from the ALBS or K8s Ingresses, or CloudFront logs centralized via CloudWatch Logs or a log pipeline to Datadog or similar.

 Alerts and monitors should be setup for actionable remediation alongside runbooks versus causing alert fatigue.